NBC bets on comedy, to air 'Voice' twice a season

 NBC, majority-owned by Comcast Corp unveiled the schedule a day ahead of an “upfront” presentation of its 2012-2013 schedule to advertisers.
 Some 75 percent of advertising sales are made in the few weeks following the upfront presentations.

-Walt Disney Co’s ABC, CBS Corp’s CBS and News Corp’s Fox present new shows later this week.
+Walt Disney Co’s ABC, CBS Corp’s CBS and News Corp’s Fox < NWSA.O> p resent new shows later this week.

 The new NBC comedies, which will start rolling out in September, include a family comedy set in the White House called “1600 Penn”, a show about gay dads and surrogate parenting from “Glee” creator Ryan Murphy, and “Animal Practice” - a show about an unorthodox veterinarian in New York.